powerbauer1337/NutriCalc/docs/DEVELOPMENT_GUIDELINES.md

 4. **Best Practices**: Recommended usage patterns
 5. **Accessibility**: Accessibility considerations
 6. **Related Components**: Links to related functionality

+For comprehensive documentation about the component library, see [COMPONENTS.md](./COMPONENTS.md).

 ## Deployment and Release Process